GHDDI-AILab/Targeting2019-nCoV/docs/index.md

 # GHDDI nConv Info Sharing Portal
 This is the public information sharing portal about nCov/SARS/MERS for drug discovery community, initiated by [GHDDI](http://www.ghddi.org)

-We're continuously releasing scientific materials to help scientific community to fight this nCov plague, including curated data, updated research reports, discussions etc. You can find these materials at this website.
+We're continuously releasing scientific materials to help scientific community fight this nCov plague, including curated data, updated research reports, discussions etc. You can find these materials at this website.

 ## Guide for Discussion
 You can participate community discussions [here](https://github.com/GHDDI-AILab/nCov_Info_Share/issues).
 You're welcome to join our discussion for any scientific subject, feature request and bug report.